CTR News Page:

 Retreats at Camp Table Rock!

-This will be the second go around for our Refresh Retreat for college aged/young adults.
-This year the dates are January 8-10, 2021.
+This will be the fourth go around for our Refresh Retreat for college aged/young adults.
+This year the dates are January 5-7, 2024.
 This is so exciting for CTR, to have an event that is directed solely to young adults.
 This is a very serious time in life when people are attending/graduating college, navigating new careers, taking leaps of faith, and so much more.
 It's a time that they need to rely on God with everything they've got.
 This weekend is designed to aid them in that with intentional services and worship, fellowship, and team building activities.
 We hope to see you there!

 SOme important "P's" in life: